melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ## Map
-A map showing the scope of the two California vermilion rockfish assessments and depicting boundaries at Point Conception (\PtC) that separates the two assessments.
-THe northern model is bounded by the California/Oregon border (\CAOR) and the southern model is bounded by the U.S./ Mexico border at the south (Figure \@ref(fig:assess-area)).
+A map showing the scope of the two California vermilion rockfish assessments and depicting a boundary at Point Conception (\PtC) that separates the two assessments is provided as Figure \@ref(fig:assess-area).
+The northern California model is bounded by the California/Oregon border (\CAOR) and the southern California model is bounded by the U.S./ Mexico border at the south (Figure \@ref(fig:assess-area)).
 Cape Mendocino (\CapeM) is also noted as it is a management boundary for the Pacific Fishery Management Council (PFMC) "minor shelf rockfish" stock complex.